-Each of the monitoring wells at the Site are positioned in overburden.
-For the nested groundwater monitoring wells at the Site, the midpoints of the screen intervals for the deep monitoring wells (MW2A, MW3A-R, and MW5A) are approximately 2.6 to 3.1 metres deeper than the midpoints of the screen intervals for their respective shallow monitoring well counterpart.
-For the nested monitoring well locations, the vertical hydraulic gradients were calculated for the 2019 and historical data.
-The calculated vertical hydraulic gradients are presented in Table C-2, Appendix C.
+Each of the monitoring wells at the Site are positioned within overburden material.
+For the nested groundwater monitoring wells at the Site, the midpoints of the screen intervals for the deeper monitoring wells (MW2A, MW3A-R, and MW5A) are approximately 2.6 to 3.1 metres deeper than the midpoints of the screen intervals for their respective shallow monitoring well counterpart.
+For the nested monitoring well locations, the historical and 2020 vertical hydraulic gradients were calculated.
+The calculated vertical hydraulic gradients are summarized in Table C-2, Appendix C.

-The hydraulic gradients calculated for the 2019 groundwater elevations were generally consistent with historical results.
-In 2019, downward gradients were observed between the shallow and deep monitoring wells at monitoring nests MW2 and MW3 in April and November.
-Between the shallow and deep monitoring wells at monitoring nest MW5, there is no dominant upward or downward gradient noted.
-The vertical gradients in 2019 ranged between 0.02 metres per metre (m/m) (or lateral to vertical movement) in an upward direction at MW5 (April) and 0.49 metre per metre in a downward direction at MW2 (November).
-Groundwater movement through the overburden at the Site has historically been generally downward at monitoring nests MW2 and MW3 with occasional upward gradients.
-At monitoring nest MW5, the vertical hydraulic gradient has historically been even (i.e., 0.0 metre per metre) and fluctuates between slight upward and slight downward gradients.
+The hydraulic gradients calculated for the 2020 groundwater elevations show prominently downward gradients between the shallow and deeper monitoring wells at monitoring nest MW3.
+Between the shallow and deeper monitoring wells at monitoring nests MW2 and MW5, there was a slight negative and positive hydraulic gradient, respectively.
+The vertical gradients in 2020 ranged between - 0.05 metres per metre (upward direction) at MW2 and 0.12 metre per metre in a downward direction at MW3.
+Vertical hydraulic gradients at the Site has historically been generally downward at monitoring nests MW2 and MW3 with occasional, slightly upward, vertical gradients.
+At monitoring nest MW5, the vertical hydraulic gradient has historically fluctuated between slightly upward, neutral, and slightly downward.